garvitchittora/garvitchittora-SGR-2/README.md

        	2)
-       		a) This function is used to make operations on datepicker in survey form and decide what will be the value of the datepicker .
+       		a) This function is used to make operations on datepicker used in survey form and decide what will be the value of the datepicker .

 			b)A date-picker of jQuery UI is used to provide a calendar to the user to select the date from a